Kevin-ziyue/Entity_Matching/README.md

 # Entity_Matching
-This is the final project for CS 4400-X, SPRING 2021.
+This is the final project for CS 4400-X, Spring 2021.

 #Task description

   You are given two tables (left table and right table) of electronic products.
 Each table is from a different shopping website.
 Each row in a table represents a product instance.
 For every pair of tuples (Li;Rj), where Li is a tuple in the left table and Rj is a tuple in the right table, it is either